Langesund: Name

+Municipal self-government (1838–1964)

+The town of Langesund was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1878, the island of Langøya, just off shore from the town (population: 22) was transferred from the neighboring rural municipality of Bamble to the town of Langesund.
+In 1949, the town was enlarged by annexing an adjacent area of Bamble Municipality (population: 127).
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, the town of Langesund (population: 2,281) was merged with the nearby town of Stathelle (population: 724) and the surrounding rural municipality of Bamble (population: 5,237) to form a new, larger Bamble Municipality.

+While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

+Municipal council

+The municipal council (Bystyre) of Langesund was made up of representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Attractions

-The best-known landmark in Langesund is Langøytangen fyr, a lighthouse placed on the peak of Langøya, a kilometre-long island right outside of Langesund.
+The best-known landmark in Langesund is the Langøytangen Lighthouse, a lighthouse placed on the peak of Langøya, a kilometre-long island right outside of Langesund.
 The island group east of the town are called Arøya.

 A short walk outside of the town centre, facing the Skagerrak strait, lies the decommissioned military fort known as Tangen Fortress.

 Mathematician Atle Selberg, musician Vidar Busk, Norwegian-American Lutheran theologian Marcus Olaus Bockman and Instagram influencer Jens Kulås were all born in Langesund.

-Cultural contribution

 Artists like Vidar Busk and Stephen Ackels are originally from Langesund.
 The concertplace Wrightegaarden is famous for its intimate concerts and is hosting big Norwegian bands like Postgirobygget every year.
 Langesund is mentioned in the opening lyrics of Postgirobygget's song Sommer på jorda (Summer on Earth).

-The name

-The meaning of the name is 'the long strait.'